rafaellevy/verdance-privacy-policy/README.md

 ## <a name="markdown-pane"></a>Verdance Privacy Policy
 **Last updated**: 05/29/2022

 Hi!
 We are the developers of Verdance.
-This privacy policy describes how I process your personal information and which privacy rights you have when you are using Verdance.
+This privacy policy describes how we process your personal information and which privacy rights you have when you are using Verdance.
 Please contact us at the contact information below if you have any questions or comments.

   1. Personal Information Collection and Use
   2. Personal Information Sharing